 Improving Your Quality of Life

 A beautiful environment can be very calming and relaxing.
 Consider how a stressful day at work can be greatly overcome with a simple walk through a beautiful area, and you can appreciate the benefit of having a beautiful, healthy and natural environment around you.
-But the fact is that these types of environments don’t just happen–they have to be created on continually.
+But the fact is that these types of environments don’t just happen–they have to be created continually.
 One of the simplest ways an individual can create and maintain such an environment is to keep it clean–free of litter and other man-made products that are not part of the natural environment.
-Many individuals make it a habit to walk by trash they see upon the street, especially if there’s quite a bit of it, but the fact is that one individual making a point of stopping to clean up the trash will draw positive attention from others, who will do the same.
+Many individuals make it a habit to walk by trash they see on the street, especially if there’s quite a bit of it, but the fact is that one individual making a point of stopping to clean up the trash will draw positive attention from others who will do the same.
 Keeping the area clean can greatly affect the feeling of a healthy, natural environment, and can make it far more enjoyable.

 Another way to improve one’s quality of life through the environment is to plant trees.
 This is not only beneficial for one’s pleasure, but indeed it is beneficial for one’s overall physical health and well-being.
 Even one tree can make a huge difference as they are not only nature’s air conditioning units, they are also able to put valuable water into the air.
 The USDA Forest Service has reported that trees placed properly around building and homes can reduce air conditioning needs by as much as thirty percent and heat energy needs by anywhere from twenty to fifty percent.
 One young, healthy tree can provide as much of a cooling effect as ten room-size air conditioners operating for twenty hours a day.
 In a single day, one large tree can lift as much as one hundred gallons of water out of the ground and discharge it into the air, keeping important moisture in the atmosphere.
 Furthermore, for every five percent of tree cover that is added to an area, storm water runoff is reduced by roughly two percent.